kaushalpartani/daily-learning-md/README.md

 ## TODO
 - Add answer generation.
 The question + hint generation of tomorrow should answer / grade my answer for today.
+- Update to use poetry 2.x instead of current pinned version.